zalenix/portaldocs/portal-sdk/generated/top-extensions-authentication-procedure.md

 <a name="overview"></a>
 ## Overview

 The Portal uses an internal provider for authentication and authorization.
 The built-in cloud authentication provider uses Azure Active Directory (AAD), which also supports Microsoft Account users.
 If your extension needs to differentiate between AAD and MSA users, see [Access claims from the extension server](#access-claims-from-the-extension-server).
-If you are working on first-party extensions, but you are not sure that your extension scenarios comply with Azure terms and conditions, you may want to reach out to <a href="mailto:ibiza-lca@microsoft.com?subject=Compliance with Azure Terms and Conditions">ibiza-lca@microsoft.com</a>.
+If you are working on first-party extensions, but you are not sure that your extension scenarios comply with Azure terms and conditions, you may want to reach out to <a href="mailto:ibiza-lca@microsoft.com?subject=Compliance%20with%20Azure%20Terms%20and%20Conditions">ibiza-lca@microsoft.com</a>.

 During sign-in, the Portal obtains a token that contains claims that identify the signed-in user.
 The Portal also retrieves directories and subscriptions to which the user has access.